WojciechZduniak09/i3wm-personal-defaults/ONEWS.rst

 (7) Fixed *autoUpdate.timer* description syntax error.
 (8) Made *autoUpdate.timer* repeat every 30 minutes for real this time.

+v1.1.0
+""""""""""

+(1) Made *USERNAME* variable in *install.sh* declared separately from its definition.
+(2) Added *ssh-agent* notice for Git setup in *install.sh*.
+(3) Shortened *repack* command wait time from 5 seconds to 3 seconds for GPLv3 declaration to be both legible and not too long.
+(4) Redefined project purpose for it to be for all Debian systems.
+(5) Added more explanations on how to install *i3wm-defaults*.

 Legal and copying statement
 """"""""""""""""""""""""""""""""""""""""""